shop-gang/caramel/README.md

 - The dev container and Codespaces support environment variables out of the box.
 - Do not commit secrets or sensitive values to the repository.
 - See `CONTRIBUTING.md` for more details on environment variable management.

-## Quick Start

-This project is designed for development in a containerized environment (see Dev Containers).

-1. Open in VS Code with the Dev Containers extension.
-2. See [`client/README.md`](./client/README.md) and [`server/README.md`](./server/README.md) for setup and contribution details.

 ---